BERT DEV

 Tap it.
 The Source Control panel opens.

-If you haven't changed anything yet, this panel will say "No changes".
+If you haven't changed anything yet, this panel will not show any files.
 Good — that means your code matches what's on Forgejo.

 Step 2 — Make a small change